 Not so positive was the fact that the wealthier classes were aspiring to increasingly large and ostentatious estates.
 The great increase in Rome’s dominions had driven down the cost of slaves and made slave labour more economical than paying wages to free men.
-At the same time the cost of land became forbidding to all but the richest and this happened to be accompanied with a shift from crops to shepherding with a consequent reduction in job numbers.
+At the same time, the cost of land became forbidding to all but the richest and this happened to be accompanied by a shift from crops to shepherding, with a consequent reduction in job numbers.
 Jobs for the poor were therefore extremely hard to find and very badly paid.

 The wealth gap between rich and poor widened and, to use some modern terminology, inflation shot through the roof.
 The poor of Rome would have to depend on rich wealthy men to help them or join the army to be paid a wage.

 As is to be expected this more or less sudden concentration of wealth created increasing social division and soon developed into a hundred years of class struggle and civil war.
 The attrition culminated in the murder of Julius Caesar who set the wheels of reform in motion with numerous laws and public works (before being murdered).
 A new era dawned only when Caesar’s adoptive son Octavianus, later known as emperor Augustus, took power.

 The Gracchi and Social Revolution in Rome